Unraveling Syntax: Language Modeling and the Substructure of Grammars

-\begin{theorem}[Unique decomposition of PCFG into inner subgrammars] Every (probabilistic) context-free grammar $G$ can be uniquely decomposed into a hierarchy of its inner subgrammars.
+\begin{theorem}[Unique decomposition] Every (P)CFG $G$ can be uniquely decomposed into a hierarchy of its inner subgrammars.

-This hierarchical structure can be represented as a directed acyclic graph (DAG) with self-loops (that is, the graph is acyclic \emph{except} that edges from a node $v$ to itself are permitted).
-Each node is labeled by the set of non-terminals that generate the corresponding subgrammar. \end{theorem}
+This hierarchical structure can be represented as a directed acyclic graph (DAG) with self-loops, where each node is labeled by the set of non-terminals that generate the corresponding subgrammar. \end{theorem}

-The proof recursively constructs the DAG by first identifying the ``top-level" subgrammars of $G$; see Appendix \ref{proof:DAGdecomp}.
-While to our knowledge, the theorem in this particular formulation is our own, the nodes of the DAG decomposition correspond to the ``grammatical levels" of a CFG in Gruska's classical work on CFG theory \citep{gruska1971complexity}.
+The straightforward proof recursively constructs the DAG by first identifying the ``top-level" subgrammars of $G$; see Appendix \ref{proof:DAGdecomp}.
+While to our knowledge this theorem in its formulation is our own, the nodes of the DAG decomposition correspond to the ``grammatical levels" of a CFG in Gruska's classical work on CFG theory \citep{gruska1971complexity}.